8 Facts About Logistics Managers

 3. Logistic managers solve problems

-5. Logistic mangers know safety
+5. Logistic mangers know how to keep staff safe

 6. Logistic managers work in fast-moving environments